Frequently Asked Questions

 What is the mission of the Alaska Mindful Paws (AMP)?

-Our mission: Alaska Mindful Paws is a non-profit organization in Homer, Alaska dedicated to providing shelter, care and advocacy to homeless animals in our community.
+Our mission: Alaska Mindful Paws is part of Homer Animal Services, LLC, in Homer, Alaska, dedicated to providing shelter, care and advocacy to homeless animals in our community.

-Both!
-Alaska Mindful Paws is a nonprofit agency that is contracted out by the City of Homer to manage the animal shelter.
-The bulk of our operating budget comes from the City and donations are used for medical care and other necessities of shelter residents.
+Alaska Mindful Paws is contracted out by the City of Homer to manage the animal shelter.
+Our entire operating budget comes from the City.

-Are you the same as Homer Animal Friends?
+How do you work with Homer Animal Friends?

-No. We are two different agencies/nonprofits, but we work closely together.
-HAF contributes to the spay and neuter surgeries of shelter animals.
-They also provide support to community pets through their spay and neuter coupon program, various clinics, and educational programs.
+Homer Animal Friends has been supporting the animal shelter for years!
+HAF contributes to the spay and neuter program at the shelter.
+HAF also provides support to community pets through its spay and neuter coupon program, various clinics, and educational programs.
 Alaska Mindful Paws provides care and support to homeless, and stray animals that come through the shelter.

 Does AMP provide animal control services?

 Yes.
-Along with providing a safe place for homeless animals awaiting adoption, Alaska Mindful Paws provides animal control services.
-This includes, but is not limited to, picking up loose dogs and cats with the Homer city limits, following up on animal complaints or concerns within the city, and providing welfare checks on pets within city limits.
+Along with providing a safe place for homeless animals awaiting adoption, Homer Animal Services/Alaska Mindful Paws provides animal control services.
+This includes, but is not limited to, picking up loose dogs and cats within the Homer city limits, following up on animal complaints or concerns within the city, and providing welfare checks on animals.

 What happens when you get a stray cat or dog?